ajamesd/AI_img_classifer/README.md

 AI Programming with Python Final Project: Developing an Image Classifier with Deep Learning Please see the repo for the files required to train one of three Neural Network models: VGG 13, VGG 16 and VGG 19.

+Note that training data is not included in this repo

 TRAIN

 Train.py should be run initally to train the selected model.